-Gillette Children’s Specialty Healthcare is accredited by the American Board for Certification in Orthotics, Prosthetics & Pedorthics (ABC) and is proud to offer a clinical internship program for orthotic/prosthetic practitioner students.
+Gillette Children’s Specialty Healthcare is accredited by the American Board for Certification in Orthotics, Prosthetics & Pedorthics (ABC) and is proud to offer clinical internship programs for Master students in orthotics and prosthetics.

 The internship will fulfill the clinical experience required by schools accredited by the Commission of Accreditation of Allied Health Education Programs (CAAHEP).
 CAAHEP experience is needed prior to starting a National Commission on Orthotic and Prosthetic Education (NCOPE) residency program and taking the ABC certification exams.